 Why Spending Time in Nature is Vital for Your Soul

 When you spend time in nature, you’re allowing your soul to rejuvenate.
 It’s a similar experience, I imagine, to having batteries recharged.
 Your energy levels are fired up and a reset button is triggered.
-You’re now giving the power to carry on despite the environment you find yourself in.
+You’re now given the power to carry on despite the environment you find yourself in.

 Here are some very good reasons why you should be spending time in nature whenever your soul asks for it.

 For the past however many months (I really can’t tell you how long it’s been), my stomach has been in perpetual turmoil.
 This was a result of months of living with stressors I couldn’t release easily.
 But, as we drove to our bushveld destination and the more I saw mountains and trees around me, the more I could feel the stressors slowly exit my body.

 By the time we arrived at our cabin, the knots in my stomach had disappeared.
 It was as magical as that!